athrane/emeritus-agent/README.md

 ## Description

-This project includes a `Agent` class that models a person with a name and age.
+This project includes a `Agent` class that models a NPC with a name and age.
 The `main.js` file demonstrates its usage by creating an instance and invoking its methods.